Ni Chiang-huai: Artistic Career Development

 Jingmei Street by Ni Chiang-huai in 1914, is Taiwanese's earliest watercolor painting.
 He is, therefore, known as Taiwan's first watercolor painter or Taiwan's first Western painter.
-In 1917, his "Trees" won the second prize in the first "Spring Bird Festival," the first time that a Taiwanese artist was selected.
-Influenced by his classmates who went to study in Japan, Ni Chiang-huai originally also wanted to go to Japan for further studies.
+In 1917, his "Trees" won the second prize in the first "Spring Bird Festival", the first time that a Taiwanese artist was selected.
+Influenced by his classmates who went to study in Japan, Chiang-huai also wanted to go to Japan for further studies.
 However, considering his family and the difficult situation for Taiwanese artists to make a living at that time, Ishikawa persuaded him not to study abroad.
-Therefore, Ni Chiang-huai gave up further studies and, under the persuasion of his brother-in-law, devoted himself to the development of the mining industry.
+Therefore, Chiang-huai gave up further studies and, under the persuasion of his brother-in-law, devoted himself to the development of the mining industry.
 He also supported and promoted Taiwanese art activities through sponsorship, making him the first art sponsor and watercolor collector in Taiwan.